Unleash/unleash-proxy-client-js/README.md

 - **initialized** - emitted after the SDK has read local cached data in the storageProvider.
 - **ready** - emitted after the SDK has successfully started and performed the initial fetch towards the Unleash Proxy.
 - **update** - emitted every time the Unleash Proxy return a new feature toggle configuration.
 The SDK will emit this event as part of the initial fetch from the SDK.
+- **synchronized** - emitted when the proxy-client is synchronized with the proxy (features fetched)

 > PS!
 Please remember that you should always register your event listeners before your call `unleash.start()`.
 If you register them after you have started the SDK you risk loosing important events.